-This squat, indistinct little house is a secret meeting place for the Violet Iris, a cult of Ghaunadaur worshippers (See Skulker Gangs for more information).
+This squat, indistinct little house is a secret meeting place for the Violet Iris, a cult of Ghaunadaur worshippers (See Chapter 3 for more information).
 It has no obvious entrance, but a secret door in the adjoining rock formation leads to a ladder that can be used to access the basement.
 Inside, a stone altar with a mound of melted precious metals piled atop stands upon a dais (a shrine to Ghaunadaur).
 The floor in this cellar is slimy and sticky, and several corpses, partially dissolved in acid, are stowed away in alcoves carved into the stone.
-At any given time, there are 2d4+2 cultists and one cult fanatic here.
+At any given time, there are 2d4+2 cultists here.
+There is also a 25% chance Goratrix Vynn is present (see appendix B).
+If not, a cult fanatic is leading the pack.